About Rhodium Plating of Rings

 Q. What is "white gold" exactly?

 A. You'll find no ingots of white gold at Fort Knox.
 Pure 24 kt gold is always yellow.
 There is no such thing as an isotope of gold that is white.

 But jewelry is rarely made from pure 24 kt gold because it's rather soft (and expensive).
 Engagement rings, wedding bands and jewelry are usually made from an alloy of gold plus other metals.
 For example:

-At the risk of oversimplification, if the "other metals" in the alloy are copper or silver, the gold remains yellow; whereas if the "other metals" are palladium and/or nickel, they have a "bleaching effect" and the mixture becomes whitish, i.e., "white gold".
+At the risk of slight oversimplification, if the other metals in the alloy are copper or silver, the gold remains yellow; whereas if the alloying metals are palladium and/or nickel, they have a "bleaching effect" and the mixture becomes whitish, i.e., "white gold".